Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: CHALLENGES

 \subsection{Imprecision}

-Robot manipulation in real-world settings is invariably affected by imprecision.
-In our system, this challenge primarily arises from sensor noise and kinematic errors in the robot’s arms and torso.
-Because each kinematic chain has 12 joints from the base of the torso to the gripper, build up of kinematic error is inevitable.
-These factors accumulate, ultimately reducing the likelihood of a successful grasp.
+Mobile manipulation is invariably affected by imprecision.
+In contrast to industrial arms bolted down, mobile robots must deal with kinematic errors in their arms and torso (in addition to ever-present sensor noise).
+Because each kinematic chain in our robot contains 12 joints from the base of the torso to the gripper, build up of error accumulates, ultimately reducing the likelihood of a successful grasp.
 To address these issues, our approach incorporates several mitigation strategies.

 \textbf{Dithering}.
 If the suction grasp is missed during the initial approach due to kinematic imprecision, the robot executes small, probing movements—referred to as dithering—around the initial target pose.
 This process continues until the suction tool detects a pressure signal indicating a successful grasp or until a preset timeout occurs.
-The motion involves moving the tool back and forth while slightly varying its position in a direction perpendicular to the primary motion.
-To ensure that the tool does not exert excessive force on the environment, we employ admittance control \cite{maples1986experiments, newman1992stability}, which models the tool’s motion as a virtual mass-spring-damper system, enabling compliance against external forces.
+To ensure that the tool does not exert excessive force on the environment, we employ admittance control \cite{maples1986experiments, newman1992stability}.
 Notably, during the latest field test, 14 out of 17 instances in which the suction grasp initially failed were successfully recovered through dithering.

 \textbf{Tool pose correction}.
 Good hardware/calibration can often reduce error in gripper pose to centimeter-level accuracy.
-However, for many of our grasps, sub-centimer accuracy is required for success (e.g. grasping the neck of a bottle).
-To accomplish this, we add a kinematic correction \textit{at runtime} by comparing the observed pointcloud for our gripper to a CAD model of our gripper.
+However, in many cases, sub-centimeter accuracy is required for success.
+To accomplish this, we add a kinematic correction \textit{at runtime} by comparing the segmented point cloud for our gripper to a CAD model of our gripper.
 We run point cloud registration to compute a pose delta between the observed point cloud and a reference point cloud (produced by sampling the CAD model of our gripper).
-The details of the point cloud registration algorithm, DSES, can be found in \cite{DSES2024}, which has advantages of being highly robust.
+The details of the point cloud registration algorithm, DSES, can be found in \cite{DSES2024}.
 This pipeline helps ensure that the grasp pose we command the robot to is accurately achieved.
-However, it should be noted that tool pose correction cannot remedy kinematic errors in the torso.